azimuttapp/azimutt/libs/serde-aml/docs/entity.md

 #### Not null

-Contrary to SQL, in AML the attributes come with the NOT NULL constraint by default.
+Contrary to SQL, in AML the attributes come with the NOT NULL constraint **by default**.

 To remove it, you can mark the attribute as `nullable`.
 This "not constraint" should come after the attribute type (if present).